Religion in Myanmar: Hinduism

-In modern Myanmar, most Hindus are found in the urban centres of Yangon and Mandalay.
-Ancient Hindu temples are present in other parts of Burma, such as the 11th-century Nathlaung Kyaung Temple dedicated to Vishnu in Bagan.
+Predominantly, Burmese Indians make up Myanmar's population of Hindus.
+The practice of Hinduism among Burmese Indians is also influenced by Buddhism, such as housing images of the Buddha in Hindu temples.
+Other significant groups in Myanmar include Nepali-speaking Burmese Gurkha and a small minority of Bengali Hindus.

 Judaism

-Although Burma's Jews once numbered in the thousands, there are currently only approximately twenty Jews in Yangon (Rangoon), where the country's only synagogue is located.
+Although Myanmar's Jews once numbered in the thousands, there are currently a few dozen Jews in Yangon (Rangoon), where the country's only synagogue is located.
 The Musmeah Yeshua Synagogue serves the dozen families left as well as Jewish tourists and foreign workers, but not many show up for daily minyan.
 Most Jews left Myanmar at the commencement of the Second World War, and most of the Jews who still remained in Myanmar after World War II ended in 1945 left the country after General Ne Win took it over in 1962.